AVEVA/CONNECT-data-services-developer-docs/content/communities/community-roles.md

 When using Communities, you must [assign users to roles](xref:managecommunityusers#assign-user-roles) that grant permissions for certain types of actions.

-In Communities, the following roles are available, ordered from least privileged to most privileged:
+Communities includes the following roles, ordered from least privileged to most privileged.

 ## Community Member